knoxite/website/content/docs/storage-backends/content.md

 ##### Usage

-You'll need to provide the OAuth2 access-token without any username in the knoxite URL scheme in order to interact with this backend:
+You'll need to provide an OAuth2 access-token in the repository-URL in order to work with the Dropbox storage backend:

 ```bash
 knoxite repo init -r dropbox://[generated_access_token]@/[path]
 ```

-##### Receive an access token
+##### Retrieving an access-token

-Assuming you already have an account on Dropbox you'll have to create an app for the platform.
+Assuming you already have an account on Dropbox you'll have to create an app on Dropbox's developer platform.
 This can be done [here](https://dropbox.com/developers/apps/).
-You can either grant knoxite full access to all folders on Dropbox or access to a single folder dedicated for it.
-Note that the name of your app has to be unique.
+You can either grant knoxite full access to all folders on your Dropbox or limit its permissions to a single folder.
+Note that the name for your Dropbox app has to be unique.

 {{<lbimg src="/images/backends/dropbox/dropbox_create_new_app_focus.png" title="create app">}}

 After creating the app you'll land on its info page.
 Here you'll need to generate the OAuth 2 access-token for knoxite.
-This can be done with a single click on the corresponding button.
+This can be done with a single click on the corresponding button:

 {{<lbimg src="/images/backends/dropbox/dropbox_generate_access_token_focus.png" title="generate token">}}

-This generated token can now be used in knoxite's URL scheme.
-It's better to save this token in a secure place as Dropbox's interface will not redisplay it (but you can always generate a new one for the app).
+This access-token can now be used in knoxite's repository-URL.
+It's recommended to save the token in a secure place as Dropbox will only show it to you once.
+You can however always generate a new token.

 {{<lbimg src="/images/backends/dropbox/dropbox_generated_access_token_focus.png" title="generated token">}}